Skip to main content

 Integer Type

-var a :i32 = 100;
+var a: i32 = 100;

-var b :u32 = 200;
+var b: u32 = 200;

 Floating-Point Type

-var pi :f32 = 3.14;
+var pi: f32 = 3.14;

-var e :f64 = 2.71828;
+var e: f64 = 2.71828;

 String Type

-var text :str = "Hello Wave";
+var text: str = "Hello Wave";

 Boolean Type

-var isActive :bool = true;
+var isActive: bool = true;

-var isAvailable :bool = true;
+var isAvailable: bool = true;

 Character Type

-var letter :char = 'A';
+var letter: char = 'A';

 Byte Type

 The byte type is used to store data of 1-byte size.
-It is mainly useful for handling binary data.
-Declared using the byte keyword.
+This type is useful for low-level data processing such as binary data handling, file I/O, and network programming.

-var byteData :byte = 0xFF;
+var byteData: byte = 0xFF;

 Pointer Type

-var ptr :ptr<T> = &someVariable;
+var ptr: ptr<T> = &someVariable;

 Array Type